What is PTEN hamartoma tumor syndrome?

 People considering prenatal testing should work with a genetic counselor to review the pros and cons of the testing.
 The genetic counselor can also help parents consider how they wish to handle the results of the testing.

-Testing that occurs before pregnancy — Testing that happens before pregnancy is called preimplantation genetic diagnosis (PGD).
+Testing that occurs before pregnancy—Testing that happens before pregnancy is called preimplantation genetic testing (PGT).
 This special type of genetic testing is done along with in vitro fertilization (IVF).
-PGD offers a way to test embryos for a known PTEN mutation before placing them into the uterus.
+PGT offers a way to test embryos for a known PTEN mutation before placing them into the uterus.

 Collected tissue can be checked for the presence of the PTEN mutation identified in the family.

 Both of these tests carry minor risks and should be discussed with an experienced doctor or genetic counselor.

 Genetic testing for PTEN hamartoma tumor syndrome is a complex process.
 Those thinking about testing should take time to consider the benefits and risks.
 They should discuss the process with a genetic counselor before testing is done.
 If they choose testing, they should review the test results with the health care provider or genetic counselor to be sure they understand the meaning of the results.

 Sometimes children or adults with PTEN hamartoma tumor syndrome can feel sad, anxious or angry.
 Parents who pass on a PTEN mutation to one or more of their children can feel guilty.
 Some people with a PTEN mutation could have trouble getting disability coverage, life insurance, or long-term care insurance in some states.
 More information about genetic discrimination can be found at www.ginahelp.org.